A Guide to the Constantia Wine Bus

 Where is Constantia?

-Constantia is a wealthy suburb of Cape Town that’s about 15 kilometres away from the city centre
+Constantia is a wealthy suburb of Cape Town that’s about 15 kilometres (9.3 miles) away from the city centre.
+It’s very leafy and green, and many affluent families live out here because it’s so peaceful.

 What kind of ticket do I need to buy?

-This ticket grants you access to three different routes: red, blue, and purple.
-The ticket is the same price regardless of the route you take.
+This ticket actually grants you access to three different routes: red, blue, and purple.
+The blue route is the bus that will take you to Constantia.

 Where do you get the wine bus from?

-You can get on the blue route wine bus to Constantia from a few different stops around the city, and they leave every 20 minutes.
+You can get on the blue route wine bus to Constantia from a few different stops around the city.
+They depart every 20 minutes.

 What time does the wine bus leave?

 The first bus leaves from out the front of the Aquarium at 9 am each day.
-It’s the first stop on the blue bus route.
-You change to the purple bus when you arrive in Constantia itself.
+Then buses depart every 20 minutes after that.

-On that note, the last wine bus back to the city leaves from Constantia Nek at 5:25 pm, so you’ll have to leave the wine farms just before that.
-It’s best to finish the day at Beau Constantia.
-The bus can pick you up right outside this wine farm, or it’s just a minute’s walk from Constantia Nek.
+Then, last bus back to the city leaves from Constantia Nek at 5:25 pm.
+This means you’ll have to leave the wine farms just before that.

-Plus, it’s the prettiest wine farm in Constantia, so it’s nice to save the best views for last.
+We usually finish our day at Beau Constantia, because the bus picks you up right outside!
+Plus, it’s the prettiest wine farm in Constantia, and it’s nice to save the best views for last.

 How long does it take to get to Constantia?